Dschee/WeirdTestNavigatorDemo/README.md

 ## How to reproduce

+Before you can run the test in this project you need to install Quick and Nimble.
+If you have Carthage installed just run `carthage bootstrap --platform ios` from the command line (you can learn more about Carthage [here](https://github.com/Carthage/Carthage)).

 Run all tests within one file (not all tests at once) by using the test navigator and pressing the Play-like button on the test class names right end.
 For example running the tests within the class `MultipleExpectsInIt` will produce something like this for me:

 ![MultipleExpectsInIt](MultipleExpectsInIt_screenshot.png)